 One recruiter has the job order, while another recruiter supplies the candidate.
 It’s a solutions-based approach and it’s the foundation of success in Top Echelon’s split fee recruiting network.

 How You’ll Split the Placement Fee

 Once the importer places the candidate supplied to them by the exporter and receives a fee from their client, a completed split placement has occurred.

-That means both recruiters receive 47% of the placement fee.
+This means both recruiters receive 47% of the placement fee.

-Perm Split Placements vs. Contract Split Placements
+Direct Hire Split Placements vs. Contract Split Placements

-All of the circumstances surrounding a perm split placement are the same as those surrounding a perm placement that isn’t a split.
-The Client Services Agreement that the job order recruiter has with their client dictates the terms and conditions of the placement.
+All of the circumstances surrounding a direct hire split placement are the same as those surrounding a direct hire placement that isn’t a split.
+This means the Client Services Agreement that the job order recruiter has with their client dictates the terms and conditions of the placement.
 For example, if the job order recruiter has a 90-day replacement guarantee with their client, that guarantee will be applied to any direct hire split placement that the job order recruiter makes with a candidate recruiter.